How can a group of civic-minded individuals take control of the future of a main street building and spur economic development in their city?

 Inspired by a presentation about the power of investing in your own community instead of Wall St, a group of 22 Adrian residents and leaders chipped in funds to buy and rehab a historic but long-neglected structure on their main street.

 It was a presentation by Amy Cortese, the author of Localvesting, that inspired four local business and civic leaders to get together and identify ways they could promote greater investment in their own community.
 The group identified the soon-to-be-foreclosed mixed-use building at 120 E Maumee.
 The building had not been maintained to the standards they expected of a prominent downtown building, nor was it being best utilized as a mixed-use building offering quality housing.
-The initial group of four decided to approach ten other individuals a piece to an informal meeting over coffee to discuss their idea, the need, and gauge others’ interest.
-Out of these initial meetings, twenty-two people agreed to invest two thousand dollars each into a limited-liability partnership with the purpose to acquire and redevelop the property.
+The initial group of four decided to invite 10 other individuals apiece to an informal meeting over coffee to discuss their idea, the need, and gauge others’ interest.
+Out of these initial meetings, 22 people agreed to invest $2,000 each into a limited-liability partnership with the purpose of acquiring and redeveloping the property.

 The individual investments and the collateral provided by the original four investors was enough to secure a mortgage from a local bank that covered the cost of acquisition and rehabilitation of the structure.
 In the year since acquiring the building, the group has improved the condition of most of the apartments, found higher quality tenants, and expanded the first floor retail.

 - Got over 20 local residents to agree to invest in an under-utilized, 7,400 sq ft building on Main Street.

 - Made façade and structural improvements to the building to ensure its long-term viability while enhancing its appearance and that of downtown as a whole.